-Historic tree means a tree which, has been nominated to and designated by the planning commission to be of notable historic interest to the city because of its notable historic association.
+Historic tree means a tree which, pursuant to section 37-6.5, has been designated by the planning commission to be of notable historic interest to the city because of its age, type, size or historic association.

 ISA means the International Society of Arboriculture.